Causes of Hearing Loss

 The removal of tumors affecting the hearing, balance, or facial nerves can make the patient’s symptoms worse because sections of these nerves may also need to be removed with the tumor.

 As an alternative to conventional surgical techniques, radiosurgery (that is, radiation therapy—the “gamma knife” or LINAC) may be used to reduce the size or limit the growth of the tumor.
 Radiation therapy is sometimes the preferred option for elderly patients, patients in poor medical health, patients with bilateral vestibular schwannoma (tumor affecting both ears), or patients whose tumor is affecting their only hearing ear.
-In some cases, usually elderly or medically infirm patients, it may be reasonable to “watch” the tumor for growth.
+In some cases, usually elderly or medically infirm patients, and small tumours it may be reasonable to “watch” the tumor for growth.
 Repeat MRI over time is used to carefully monitor the tumor for any growth.